Enhanced help and support experience, increasing engagement with FAQs and articles.

 Key learnings

-• Live support isn’t vital as enhanced self-service reduces stress on customer service.
+• Live support isn’t vital as enhanced self service reduces stress.

 • A significant portion of users access support via mobile.